Pathoschild/canimod.github.io/guides/using-mods.md

      abandoned.

 ## What to do when something breaks
-So something went wrong with your mods.
-That sucks.
+Oh no!
+Something went wrong with your mods.
 Let's try to fix it yourself, then we'll ask the mod developer if we can't.

 ### Fixing it yourself
 Let's run through a quick checklist: